Sponsored by Niigata City

 These markets are covered and from the outside simply look like regular supermarkets, not showing off any of the treasures they hide inside.
 Right outside the markets is a small square where people gather once they’ve finished shopping.
 That’s where the ambience is in full swing.
 A few fish are mounted on sticks and grilled in the hot embers, garden tables with a few barbecues are laid out under parasols where families can cook and eat the fresh products they just bought, a couple of restaurants or simple stalls also offer their own specialties.

-If, just like me, all these food stalls have left you with quite an appetite, you will find plenty of options to satisfy your taste buds.
-I chose to go for restaurant Benkei where you can buy sushi, prepared from the day’s catch, from a conveyor belt.
-It is a rather busy place, enjoyed by locals and tourists alike, so expect to wait a little before being seated (it only took me about 20 minutes).
+If just like me, all these food stalls have left you with quite an appetite, you will find plenty of options to satisfy your taste buds.
+I chose to go to the restaurant Benkei where you can buy sushi, prepared from the day’s catch, from a conveyor belt.
+It is a rather busy place, enjoyed by locals and tourists alike, so expect to wait for a little before being seated (it only took me about 20 minutes).
 A ticket with a number will be given to you upon your arrival and you can then go and wait on a bench until your number’s called.
 The way it works is simple: once seated by the counter with a nice view of the open kitchen and the sushi chefs at work, you simply have to pick any plate you wish that’s passing by.
 An English menu is available to check the kind of fish used in the different sushi plate and you can also ask one of the chefs to prepare something for you if you don’t see it on the conveyor belt.
 The fish is as fresh as it gets and melts in your mouth.
 Simply delicious.
-Once you are full, a waitress will come by and calculate the receipt based on the pattern design of the plates you chose, each of which correspond to a different price.
+Once you are full, a waitress will come by and calculate the receipt based on the pattern design of the plates you chose, each of which corresponds to a different price.
 No unfortunate surprises here as the most expensive sushi only cost 500 yen.

 Nuttari shopping district